Major champions respond to shock announcement of merger in golf involving Saudis

 “I'm very happy with where I'm at,” said Smith, whose proposed switch to LIV Golf emerged straight after he’d produced a brilliant closing 64 on the Old Course to win the 150th Open at St Andrews last summer.
 “I obviously made that decision for a few different reasons.

-It seems that Rory McIlroy, who spoke about it in Canada last week, has decided to skip any further merger talk in the build up to this week’s event as he is no longer scheduled for a press conference on Tuesday.
+It seems that Rory McIlroy, who spoke about it in Canada, has decided to skip any merger talk in the build up to this week’s event as he is no longer scheduled for a press conference.

 “I think it's overrated,” insisted Fitzpatrick of the merger possibly being a distraction this week.
 “I think you're not going to be stood on the first tee thinking, ‘oh what's going on in the golf world’.
 You're thinking, ‘it's a par-4, where do I need to hit it, where is the wind’.
 That's all you're thinking about.”